MehmetMHY/ytm34/README.md

 - (9) PRINT-OPTIONS: Set terminal console print out.

 # Other Notes:
+- As of now, .command files only work on MacOS.
 - Please only use and move around ONE ytm.command for this program!

 # What Each Part Does: